Why Moving to the Cloud Protects Real Estate Companies from Data Breaches

 - 3 min read

-It’s 2:00 a.m. on a Thursday.
-Somewhere in the back of an office, an old beige server starts beeping — the kind of sound that usually means trouble.
+It is 2:00 a.m. on a Thursday.
+In the back corner of an office, an old beige server starts beeping.
+That noise is never good news.

-That server holds property records, tenant data, rent rolls, invoices, and years of history.
-It’s supposed to be safe because it’s “on-prem.”
+This one holds years of property records, tenant data, rent rolls, invoices, and financial history.
+Everyone assumes it is safe because it is “on-prem.”
+Except it is not.

-Except… it isn’t.
-No one’s patched it in six months.
-Backups haven’t run since July.
-And when the power flickers - or a hacker finds an open port - it’s game over.
+No one has patched it in six months.
+Backups have not run since July.
+And when the power flickers or a hacker finds an open port, everything on it is at risk.

 Why Local Isn’t Safer Anymore